The term is a combination of the word “chorea” and the word “athetosis.”

 - Constant twisting movements.

 Choreoathetosis episodes can occur randomly.
-Certain factors can also trigger an episode, such as caffeine, alcohol, or stress.
+Certain factors can also trigger an attack, such as caffeine, alcohol, or stress.

 Clinical features are the only basis for diagnosis.
-MRI results are normal during acute illness.
+MRI results are expected during acute illness.

 Treatment of choreoathetosis